jigpu/linuxwacom-wiki-archive/wiki/Calibration.md

 calibrate.
 Using either the ID \# or "device name" (in quotes) returned proceed to calibrate your device.
-Four cross hairs will appear in sequence and on finishing xinput-calibrator will return output similar to the following.
+Four cross hairs will appear in sequence and on finishing xinput-calibrator will return output similar to the following. **Be sure** to be in your normal working postition and to hold the stylus as you normally do, to take parallax into account, when calibrating.

-**Warning**: This external program's output describes out-of-date information on how to configure your device.
+**Warning**: Xinput\_calibrator's (a non-LWP external program) output describes out-of-date information on how to configure your device.

     ~$ xinput_calibrator --device "9"
     Calibrating standard Xorg driver "Wacom BambooFun 2FG 4x5 Pen stylus"